-Thank you for your interest in NYU Madrid’s Inclusion, Diversity, Belonging, and Equity (IDBE) efforts!
-Check below to learn more about our unique and site-specific IDBE opportunities and resources.
+Thank you for your interest in NYU Accra’s Inclusion, Diversity, Belonging, and Equity (IDBE) efforts!
+Check below to learn more about our unique and site-specific opportunities and resources.

-The liaisons are your go-to people for all things IDBE in Madrid if you want to get involved or just chat!
+The liaison is your go-to person for all things IDBE in Accra if you want to get involved or just chat!

 Global Equity Fellow

 The Global Equity Fellow (GEF) is your student representative on issues of IDBE.
 Stay tuned for their events and programs!

 Hi everyone.
 My name is Allujanatt Ajao.
 The correct way to anticipate my name is (Al-jah-nah), but everyone calls me Allu.
 I am a junior at CAS majoring in Global Public Health and Anthropology, but I also minor in Africana Studies.
 I’m a pre-med student.
 I am the product of Nigerian and Ghanian parents.
 I am super excited to be one of your Global Equity Fellows and cannot wait to show you all parts of my country, Ghana.
 I enjoy cooking, watching tv, taking film pictures, and exploring.

 To study away in Ghana is a blessing because this is one of the many ways I intend to give back to the place that raised part of my family.
 When people typically think of Africa they immediately associate it with poverty, but Accra, Ghana is one of the most developed cities in Africa.
 As beautiful and wealthy as Accra, Ghana is, I will not shy away from showing Ghana as a whole.
 I intend to foster a friendship with you all, but also the people of the land.